-Asset-Backed Securities
+Asset-Backed Securities and Loans

 We enter into securitization transactions for funding purposes.
-Our securitization transactions involve transferring pools of retail loans and operating leases to bankruptcy-remote special purpose entities (SPEs).
-The SPEs are established to accommodate securitization structures, which have the limited purpose of acquiring assets, issuing asset-backed securities, and making payments on the securities.
+Our securitization transactions involve transferring pools of retail loans to bankruptcy-remote special purpose entities (SPEs).
+The SPEs are established to accommodate securitization structures, which have the limited purpose of acquiring assets, issuing asset-backed securities or loans, and making payments on the secured debt.
 Assets transferred to SPEs are considered legally isolated from us and the claims of our creditors.
-We continue to service the retail loans and operating leases transferred to the SPEs.
-Investors in the notes issued by a SPE only have recourse to the assets of such SPE and do not have recourse to the assets of AHFC, HCFI, or our other subsidiaries or to other SPEs.
-The assets of SPEs are the only source of funds for repayment on the notes.
+We continue to service the retail loans transferred to the SPEs.
+Investors in the secured debt issued by a SPE only have recourse to the assets of such SPE and do not have recourse to the assets of AHFC, HCFI, or our other subsidiaries or to other SPEs.
+The assets of SPEs are the only source of funds for repayment on the secured debt.

-Our securitizations are structured to provide credit enhancements to investors in the notes issued by the SPEs.
+Our securitizations are structured to provide credit enhancements to investors in the secured debt issued by the SPEs.
 Credit enhancements can include the following:

-- Subordinated certificates- securities issued by SPEs that are retained by us and are subordinated in priority of payment to the notes. - Overcollateralization- securitized asset balances that exceed the balance of securities issued by SPEs. - Excess interest- excess interest collections to be used to cover losses on defaulted loans. - Reserve funds- restricted cash accounts held by the SPEs to cover shortfalls in payments of interest and principal required to be paid on the notes. - Yield supplement accounts-restricted cash accounts held by SPEs to supplement interest payments on notes.
+- Subordinated certificates- securities issued by SPEs that are retained by us and are subordinated in priority of payment to the secured debt. - Overcollateralization-securitized asset balances that exceed the balance of secured debt issued by SPEs. - Excess interest- excess interest collections to be used to cover losses on defaulted loans. - Reserve funds- restricted cash accounts held by the SPEs to cover shortfalls in payments of interest and principal required to be paid on the secured debt. - Yield supplement accounts-restricted cash accounts held by SPEs to supplement interest payments on secured debt.

 The risk retention regulations in Regulation RR of the Securities Exchange Act of 1934, as amended (Exchange Act), require the sponsor to retain an economic interest in the credit risk of the securitized assets, either directly or through one or more majority-owned affiliates.
 Standard risk retention options allow the sponsor to retain either an eligible vertical interest, an eligible horizontal residual interest, or a combination of both.
-AHFC has satisfied this obligation by retaining an eligible vertical interest of an amount equal to at least 5% of the principal amount of each class of note and certificate issued for the securitization transaction that was subject to this rule but may choose to use other structures in the future.
+AHFC has satisfied this obligation by retaining an eligible vertical interest of an amount equal to at least 5% of the principal amount of each class of note and certificate issued for the securitization transactions that were subject to this rule but may choose to use other structures in the future.

 We are required to consolidate the SPEs in our financial statements, which results in the securitizations being accounted for as onbalance sheet secured financings.
-The securitized assets remain on our consolidated balance sheet along with the notes issued by the SPEs.
+The securitized assets remain on our consolidated balance sheet along with the secured debt issued by the SPEs.

-During fiscal year 2024, we issued notes through asset-backed securitizations totaling \$7.4 billion, which were secured by assets with an initial balance of \$8.0 billion.
-There were no outstanding operating lease securitizations as of March 31, 2024.
+During fiscal year 2025, we issued secured debt through asset-backed securitizations totaling \$9.6 billion, which were secured by assets with an initial balance of \$10.5 billion.